ClemenPine/liboard/README.md

 LiBoard is a custom layout for playing on lichess using the keyboard input.
 The idea is to minimize hand movement for an ergonomic online chess experience.

 ## How to use
 This is a chorded layout, meaning you press multiple keys at the same time to output one move.
+Note that your keyboard will need to support at least 6key rollover.
+You can test your keyboard using [this site](https://www.mechanical-keyboard.org/key-rollover-test/).
+Press various keys at once and verify that each of them light up.

 ### Regular moves
 The indexes are responsible for the pieces.
 For the queen, use rook + knight.
 For pawns, you press nothing.